-In a search of a suitable recipe, I came across How To Cook The Perfect Digestive Biscuit.
-According to biscuit experts, oat meal must always be added, as it is part of the classic tradition.
-I was completely out of whole wheat flour so these biscuits are made ENTIRELY from oat flour (which I ground from oats in my coffee grinder).
-And as I was also out of butter (which is traditionally used) I used coconut oil.
+According to biscuit experts, oatmeal is part of classic tradition and must always be added to digestive cookies.
+These biscuits are made ENTIRELY from oat flour (which I ground from oats in my coffee grinder).
+I was out of butter (which is also traditionally used) so I used coconut oil.
 And it worked out just fine.
 Which is a nice accident, as it’s both non-gluten and vegan.

 Lavender & Lovage Seed Digestive Oatmeal Biscuits